Daniel-Liu-c0deb0t/cute-nucleotides/README.md

-# cute-nucleotides 🧬💻
+# cute nucleotides 🧬 💻
-Cute tricks for efficiently encoding and decoding nucleotides.
+Cute tricks for vectorized binary encoding and decoding of nucleotides.

 ## Running
 To run the tests, use cargo with a special flag telling it to target your CPU, for maximum efficiency.